-- A complaint is an expression of dissatisfaction and the SPA is responsible for handling complaints about: the SPA itself (including Forensic Services); members of SPA Corporate/Forensic Services staff; and senior officers of Police Scotland (i.e. Assistant Chief Constable, Deputy Chief Constable and Chief Constable). - There are currently 13 officers of senior rank in Police Scotland and approximately 620 SPA staff working across SPA Corporate and Forensic Services functions. - On receipt of a complaint, the SPA will complete an initial evaluation to determine who the complaint is about and if it is within its remit.
-For cases within the SPA remit, the initial assessment will ensure they are categorised and dealt with in the most appropriate manner (i.e. a relevant complaint; grievance; whistleblowing; misconduct; criminal allegation; or a miscellaneous case (which refers to enquiries or other correspondence received by the SPA)). - A 'relevant complaint' is defined in legislation and is essentially a non-criminal complaint made by a member of the public.
+- A complaint is an expression of dissatisfaction and the SPA is responsible for handling complaints about: the SPA itself (including Forensic Services); members of SPA Corporate/Forensic Services staff; and senior officers of Police Scotland (i.e. Assistant Chief Constable, Deputy Chief Constable and Chief Constable). - As at 9 February 2023, there are 12 officers of senior rank in Police Scotland and approximately 635 SPA staff working across SPA Corporate and Forensic Services functions. - On receipt of a complaint, the SPA will complete an initial evaluation to determine who the complaint is about and if it is within its remit.
+For cases within the SPA remit, the initial assessment will ensure they are categorised and dealt with in the most appropriate manner (i.e. relevant complaint; grievance; whistleblowing concern; criminal allegation; misconduct allegation; or a miscellaneous case (which refers to enquiries or other correspondence received by the SPA)). - A 'relevant complaint' is defined in legislation and is essentially a non-criminal complaint made by a member of the public.
 The SPA Complaints Performance Report mainly provides statistical information on relevant complaints within the remit of the SPA. - A single complaint may consist of a number of component parts that can be determined separately.
 For the purposes of this report, these are referred to as 'allegations' and each complaint may include multiple allegations. - The handling of relevant complaints are subject to the oversight of the PIRC, who have an expectation that such complaints should be completed within 40 working days.

-SPA Complaints Performance Report Q2 2022/23
+SPA Complaints Performance Report Q3 2022/23